wenjinnn/config/README.md

 # Must have

-Almost as same as Aylur/dotfiles from this [commit](https://github.com/Aylur/dotfiles/tree/a66f3422a53bf65343c0f8f936ae33200a145c93) with follows pkg:
+Almost as same as Aylur/dotfiles from this [commit](https://github.com/Aylur/dotfiles/tree/a66f3422a53bf65343c0f8f936ae33200a145c93) with these additional pkg:

 * cliphist
 * jq